typesandtimes/tale/_drafts/decades.md

 * The Ordinals, on the other hand, answer _no, for decades are identified by ordinal numbers counted in sequence from the beginning_.
 The current decade, the 202nd (or the 2nd of the 21st century), includes the years 2011 through 2020, while the next decade, the 203rd, will include the years 2021 through 2030.

 These two camps are both so rational and natural that a person in one camp might deny the very existence of the other.
 Not since 2015 --- is that still this decade? --- and "[the dress](https://en.wikipedia.org/wiki/The_dress)" have two camps formed so resolutely online.
 Are they not both completely legitimate ways to count off the decades?
+If only some authoritative source could lend its weight to either camp.

+In an earlier time, the Pope himself might have served as just such an authority.
+After all, our calendar isn't called "[Gregorian](https://en.wikipedia.org/wiki/Gregorian_calendar)" for nothing; [Pope Gregory XIII]((https://en.wikipedia.org/wiki/Pope_Gregory_XIII)) commissioned it in the 16th century.
+Recent articles on the subject have consulted [meteorological associations](https://www.forbes.com/sites/marshallshepherd/2020/01/01/is-2020-the-start-of-a-new-decadea-human-technical-and-climate-perspective/#18ed2fd3ee2f), [philosophy professors](https://www.usatoday.com/story/news/nation/2019/12/10/2020-start-new-decade-some-say-thats-not-until-2021/4366467002/), and [the United States Naval Observatory](https://www.nytimes.com/2019/11/28/us/what-is-decade.html).

+I will put forward two potential authoritative sources on whether decades should be counted according to Cardinals or to Ordinals: ISO 8601 and decennial census legislation.
+And unfortunately, they lead us into different camps.

+# In One Corner, the Geeks

+[ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) is the specification of (representations of) dates, times, and other calendar entities for use in computing.
+The International Organization for Standardization defines new versions every so often, the most recent one in 2019.
+It's the closest thing we've got to a gold standard for dates and times in software. _What's the right way to represent dates?
+Local times of day?
+Local times of day for some time zone?
+Time scales?
+Leap seconds?_

+ISO 8601 even defines a new standard calendar adapted from the Gregorian calendar.[^iso8601calendar] Just as Common Era was a secular substitution for Anno Domini, the ISO 8601 calendar supplants the Gregorian calendar.
+No more pesky Year 1 C.E. preceded by Year 1 B.C.E.; ISO 8601 has _Year Zero_,[^yearzero] and negative years.
+That essentially makes the Ordinal thinking moot, as the first ISO 8601 decade includes the years 0 through 9, not 1 through 10.

+Indeed, decades, as defined in ISO 8601, are the years `XXX0` through `XXX9`.[^iso8601decade] For example, using `J` to denote decades, "the 2020s" are represented as `202J`; the "zero decade" is represented as `0J`; and "the negative zero decade," meaning years -9 through 0, is represented as `-0J`.
+Somewhat strangely, the latter two decades both include year 0.
+As a consequence, ISO 8601 _really_ rejects the Ordinals since decades no longer describe an ordered, mutually exclusive sequence of spans of ten years.

+# In the Other Corner, the Wonks

 * Give ISO definition
 * Give census definition